pillopk/tablefactory/docs/docs-directive-modal.md

 ###additionals
-(Array of Object) Array of object of type { field:'', width:'' } to show additional column in the table modal.
+(Array of Object) Objects array of type { field:'', width:'' } to show additional column in the table modal.
 Property 'field' is the property name of itams array, 'width' is the width of the column, in css string.